Home » Trigger Point Pain Patterns » Lower Extremity Pain » Hip Pain » Pain Around the Crest of the Hip

 How People Describe This Pain Pattern

-People most often complain of pain just under the crest of the hip.
+Most often, people complain of pain just under the crest of the hip.
 However, they sometimes complain of pain that arcs in front of the hip and into the groin.
 If they are comfortable doing so, they will complain of pain in the groin and genitalia.
-Also, they may complain of pain in the SI joint.
+Infrequently, they complain of pain in the SI joint.

 This pain tends to be constant and, at times, intense.
 Most QL trigger points bother the person when bending forward.
 Instead, this one hurts more when bending forward and to the side.